weirdindiankid/sees/README.md

 #### Example SMTP Service Configuration

  It is possible to send emails with or without attachments with SEES.
 But first, a working SMTP service is needed to send an email.
+You can use postfix or sendmail for this purpose..
 Here, postfix service will be used as an example.
 On Kali linux this can easily be achieved by using the package management system;

 ```
  # apt-get install postfix